Royal Navy of Oman: New Research Vessel

 The Royal Navy of Oman (RNO) has contracted with the US Pentagon through a Foreign Military Sales (FMS) program to provide a new research vessel based on the RV F.G.
 Walton Smith, a University of Miami vessel.
 DeJong & Lebet, Naval Architects, provided the US Navy with Contract Drawings and Engineering.

 Thoma-Sea Shipbuilders of Lockport, Louisiana reportedly won a $7.3m contract to build a Catamaran Hull Hydrographic Survey Vessel for the government of Oman, according to a report.
 This vessel will be built by Thoma-Sea.
 Thoma-Sea’s partner in this proposal is Technology Associates Inc. (TAI) of New Orleans in Louisiana.
 TAI prepared the proposal for Thoma-Sea and will be in charge of performing the Design, Program Management and Integrated Logistics Support (ILS) functions for Thoma-Sea.
 The Sultanate of Oman will receive this 90-foot vessel, which is designed to conduct hydrographic and environmental surveys of harbors and bays, and will work in Oman’s territorial waters, according to the release.

 Oman has also issued RFI for a new ‘hydrographic survey vessel’.
 US Naval Sea Systems Command is promoting ship design based on the Walton Smith Catamaran design.

 In Oman, South Korean defence minister Song Young-moo met with his counterpart Sayyid Badr bin Saud bin Harib Al Busaidi.
 They spoke highly about the South Korean destroyers, Oman signed a deal in 2018 for an unknown number of ships and other arms including tanks.

+Training vessel

+On 5 February 2026, the Royal Navy of Oman placed an order for a training ship with the Swan Defence and Heavy Industries Limited.
+The ship, to be delivered in 18 months, will measure 104.25 m in length, 13.88 m in beam and will displace 3,500 tonnes.
+The ship will be equipped with state-of-the-art navigation system, communication suite, helicopter deck.
+The vessel will accommodate up to 70 cadets with modern classrooms and training offices.